 What exactly is a Smart TV?

-First, the basics: a Smart TV is a TV that’s connected to the internet.
+First, the basics: a Smart TV is a TV that's connected to the internet.
 Smart TVs can access all the best video streaming services, such as Disney+ and Hulu, as well as entertainment apps like on-demand video rental services (Amazon Instant Video, Google Play), Internet music stations (Pandora, Spotify), and web browsers (Mozilla Firefox, Google Chrome).
-Smart TVs can also easily sync up to your smartphone, if you’d like to share pics from your device on a larger screen, and your laptop, giving you an extra monitor to work on.
+Smart TVs can also easily sync up to your smartphone, if you'd like to share pics from your device on a larger screen, and your laptop, giving you an extra monitor to work from home on.

 QLED vs OLED TV: which one is better?

 For starters, the LED part stands for the same thing, a light-emitting diode.
-It’s the lighting system used to backlight the display that most LED/LCD TVs use.
-This technology is favored due to its energy efficiency and the clear imagery it helps creates.
+It's the lighting system used to backlight the display that most LED/LCD TVs use.
+This technology is favored due to its energy efficiency and the clear imagery it helps create.

 - OLED stands for organic light emitting diode.
 What does that mean to you?
 The pixels in an OLED emit their own light and don't rely on a backlight (like QLED).
 Simply put, this means that an OLED TV is capable of higher contrast that creates awesomely deep blacks and whites, as well as impressive color accuracy and responsive motion.
 An OLED TV is an ideal TV for someone who enjoys watching a lot of movies, either on Blu-Ray or streamed.

 - QLED stands for quantum dot light emitting diode.
 A QLED TV uses what are known as quantum dots to help with brightness and color.
 While an OLED TV is known for its high contrast, a QLED TV is all about its brightness, making it a great solution for a well-lit room, and they work great for viewing HDR content.